 A smile is a powerful thing.
 When speaking with someone, make sure to keep your lips curled up, and try to use hand gestures and facial expressions.

 You want to sound like you’re enjoying yourself.
-Your voice should be slightly higher when you’re excited and slightly lower when calm.
+Your voice should be slightly higher when you’re excited and marginally lower when you’re calm.

-When you’re at a wine tasting event, you want to be mindful of your surroundings.
-Don’t talk too loudly or too softly.
+When you’re at a wine tasting, don’t talk too loudly or too softly.

-You should always keep your elbows off the table when you’re at a restaurant.
+It would help if you always kept your elbows off the table at a restaurant.
 You don’t want to get a splinter in your arm.

 Remember, it’s okay to change your mind.

-If you’re not sure you’re interested in a particular wine, you can change your mind.
+You can change your mind if you’re not sure you’re interested in a particular wine.
 You can’t do this with a glass of water.

 If you’re not sure you’re interested, ask for a sample.
 If you’re unsure, it’s better to ask for a taste.